CanadianBaconBoi/squoosh/README.md

 [Squoosh] is an image compression web app that reduces image sizes through numerous formats.

-***This version supports JXL v0.6.1, however due to the modifications to the build process, it should support revisions into the future.***
+***This version supports LibJXL v0.6.1, however due to the modifications to the build process, it should support revisions into the future.***

 # API & CLI